 - Subject changed from Opening network KML page adds extra characters to URL so page is not found to Error opening network KML page: Range downloading not supported by this server!

-#5 Updated by Alessandro Pasotti almost 2 years ago
+#5 Updated by Alessandro Pasotti over 2 years ago

 If you mean "vsicurl" that's not the issue, it is added by the OGR provider and it's correct.